upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_wikipages/building.md

 `romio:testROMs` and `random:testROMs` (in the "verification" group for each module) runs all tests that *do* rely on supplying ROM files.
 These ROM files should be put in `roms/`, according to the format described there.
 Which ROMs are tested, is controlled within the `RomHandlerTest` and `RandomizerTest` classes.

+### Releasing the Randomizer
+(this section is about tasks for releasing a new Randomizer version, and won't be needed for most developers)

 `random:createReleaseZips` (in the "release" group) prepares the zip files for a Randomizer release.
+They end up in `random/build/dist`.

+`docs:finalizeReleaseNote` (in the "release" group) finalizes `release-note-next.md`.
+This removes comments, adds Liquid front-matter, and finally renames it `[version].md`.
+A new `release-note-next.md` is then created, by copying `release-note-template.md`.
+Note that some steps of finalizing the release note must be done manually before running this task.
+These steps are explained in `release-note-next.md`.

+When creating a GitHub release, its tag must be `vFVX[version]`.
+E.g. `vFVX1.4.2`.
+Otherwise, the download links on the (non-GitHub) website won't work.

 ### About Java runtime images (`jlink` and `jdeps`)
 (this section is technical, and won't be needed for most developers)